jakoch/awesome-composer/README.md

 - [ScriptsDev](https://github.com/neronmoon/scriptsdev) - Enables you to use a `scripts-dev` section, which triggers scripts only in dev mode.
 - [PhantomJS-Installer](https://github.com/jakoch/phantomjs-installer) - A Composer Package which installs the PhantomJS binary (Linux, Windows, Mac) into /bin of your project.
 - [Composer-Vendor-Cleanup](https://github.com/0xch/composer-vendor-cleanup) - A script which removes whitelisted unnecessary files (like tests/docs etc.) from the vendor directory.
-- [Composer Substitution Plugin](https://github.com/villfa/composer-substitution-plugin) - A Composer plugin replacing placeholders in the `scripts` section by dynamic values.
+- [Composer-Substitution-Plugin](https://github.com/villfa/composer-substitution-plugin) - A Composer plugin replacing placeholders in the `scripts` section by dynamic values.

 ## Services